Artifact Preparation and Deployment Process

 2. Selective Deployment

-• Display components on the UI for user selection after metadata retrieval.
+• Display metadata components in the UI for user selection.

-• Use the selected components to extract the corresponding files from the zip for deployment.
+• Based on selection, extract corresponding files from the artifact ZIP for deployment.

-In case of deployment issues, the paths above serve as the source of truth to verify components.
+If deployment issues occur, these paths serve as the source of truth for verification.

 Implementation Considerations

-Scenario: Certain files may not appear in the artifact zip even if their revisions are selected.
+Scenario: Files may be missing from the ZIP even if their revisions were selected.

-Git Logs: A → B → C → D Changes in Revisions:
+Example: Git Log: A → B → C → D Changes:

 • A: A.cls modified